Hannan201/207-Group-Project/README.md

 ## Testing Dependencies
 * Junit 5 version 5.10.0 or greater: <https://junit.org/junit5/>.

+**Note:** Some of the tests copy a file, modify it and read it.
+So they need to be deleted from the output directory the next time the tests are run to return to their original state.
+With Gradle, it was easy to add a task to do this (you can run the task by using `./gradlew cleanUpTestFiles` on a Unix based OS, and `.\gradlew cleanUpTestFiles` on Windows.
+Gradle will call this task automatically when running tests by `./gradlew test` on a Unix based OS, or `.\gradlew cleanUpTestFiles` on Windows, so you won't have to).
+If you're using Gradle to run the tests, everything should work.
+Otherwise, you'll need to delete the generated files from the tests manually to ensure they work every time.

+## Details
+Entry point to application is `Launcher.java`.

+Main module of this application is `backup.code.generator`.

+Dependencies are managed by Gradle.
+Thanks to the Gradle wrapper, you don't need to install it to run this application.

 ## Getting started
 This application used Gradle as the build tool, which provided tasks to aid development.
-Here a few.
+Here a few of them you can execute from the terminal.

+For those using a Unix based OS, use `./gradlew` when executing gradle tasks.
+For Windows users, use `.\gradlew`.

-**Note:** When running this application as a native image (such as an .exe for Windows) or a jar (outside the cloned repository) file, then the `database.db` file will be created in the same directory in which the application is running in.
+**Note:** When running this application as a native image (such as an .exe for Windows) or a jar file (outside the cloned repository), then the `database.db` file will be created in the same directory in which the application is running in.
 So if you move the native image or jar file, make sure you also move the `database.db` file with it.
-Otherwise, this application won't load any of the data and have to make a new empty `database.db` file.
-If you're running this application inside the cloned repository and assuming you're inside the root directory of this repository (which should be `Cypher-Enforcers`) then the `database.db` file will appear in `./backup-code-generator/build/libs/database.db`.
+Otherwise, this application won't load any of the data and make a new empty `database.db` file.
+If you're running this application inside the cloned repository by using `./gradlew run` and assuming you're inside the root directory of this repository (which should be `Cypher-Enforcers`) then the `database.db` file will appear in `./backup-code-generator/build/libs/database.db`.

+To launch the application after cloning this repository, you can run the application by doing the following:

+`./gradlew run`

 To build a native image (such as an .exe for Windows) you can use this.

 `./gradlew `

 The file will be made here: `<directory goes here>`.
-You can them run the application as any other regular application depending on your OS.
+You can then run the application as any other regular application depending on your OS.

-To launch the application after cloning this repository, you can run the application by doing the following:

-`./gradlew run`

 To run the tests, you can use any of these:

 `./gradlew test` or `./gradlew check`

-To just build the jar file (the jar won't contain the dependencies, you'll need to use module path for it to work).
+To just build the jar file (the jar won't contain the dependencies, you'll need to use module path for it to work), use this:

+`./gradlew assemble`

+To build the jar file and run the tests, you can use:

 `./gradlew build`

-To build a jar uber or fat jar file (which is a jar of this main application as well as the dependencies, you won't need to use the module path in this case) you can use:
+To build a uber jar or fat jar file (which is a jar of this main application as well as the dependencies, you won't need to use the module path in this case) you can use:

 `./gradlew <something>`

 To clean the build output (this will also remove the generated `database.db` file in the cloned repository), then use the following:

 `./gradlew clean`

-## Details
-Entry point to application is `Launcher.java`

-Dependencies are managed by Gradle.

-## Acknowledgements
-Special thanks to [Icons8](https://icons8.com/) for the following icons:
-[app](https://icons8.com/) icon, [Google](https://icons8.com/icon/60984/google/) icon, [Discord](https://icons8.com/icon/30888/discord/) icon, [Shopify](https://icons8.com/icon/SZ0VDlOvY5zB/shopify/) icon, [GitHub](https://icons8.com/icon/62856/github/) icon, [Settings](https://icons8.com/icon/H6C79JoP90DH/settings/) icon, [Log Out](https://icons8.com/icon/26194/back-arrow/) icon, [Back Arrow](https://icons8.com/icon/O78uUJpfEyFx/log-out/) icon.

 ## Documentation
 There are Javadocs for all